-The physicist replies, “The apples dropped because of natural law.”
+With confidence, the physicist explains, “But, my dear brother, the apples dropped because of natural law.”

-The theologian responds, “Ah, but the apples dropped when they did because God heard and answered my prayer.”
+With a knowing smile the theologian replies, “Ah, but the apples dropped at that time because God heard and answered my prayer.”

-After bantering back and forth for quite some time, the two brothers parted ways and were brothers no more… and the Great Unseen Force of the Universe, (with all the names it bears) was sad… and preserved the rest of the apples on the tree for creatures bearing softer, purer hearts.
+After bantering back and forth for a time, the two brothers parted ways and were brothers no more, and the Great Unseen Force of the Universe, (with all the names it bears) was sad and preserved the rest of the apples on the tree for creatures bearing softer, purer hearts.

-The Law of Attraction is an amazing phenomenon, and it has stirred up quite a controversy between people who want to know how it works in connection with their belief in God, and those who prefer to explore how it works from completely secular sources.
+This rare kind of faith that I talk about (sometimes called the Law of Attraction—although a more complete discussion of rare faith includes at least 6 other laws) is an amazing phenomenon, and it has been known to stir up quite a controversy between people who want to know how it works with their belief in God, and those who prefer to explore it’s functions from completely academic or secular sources.

 Let me just level the playing field here, so that brothers don’t have to part: